RGB dots on the screen. CMYK “four-colour” in the comics. Etc.

 In 1890 the first four-colour web rotary press was built in Paris by Hippolyte Marinoni for his newspaper Le Petit Journal—another revolution.
-The French printer could have used Ben Day at this time, but chose another method, Transferred Tint Chromotypography, which was well established in France (unlike Ben Day).
+The French printer could in principle have used Ben Day at this time; the method was well-established in colour lithography, but not popular in France.
+In addition, it would have required new skills to adapt to letterpress printing of this kind.
+Marinoni chose a different method for his highly-successful colour supplement.
 More on this in later chapters.

 In 1892, this type of press arrived in the USA.
 The first American newsprint weekend colour supplements were printed in Chicago in that same year, 1892—see Part 6.)
-The Chicago Inter Ocean newspaper used presses closely copied from Marinoni’s, and having studied the French method, also inherited the transferred tint method of making colour printing plates.
+The Chicago Inter Ocean newspaper used presses directly inspired by Marinoni’s, and having studied the French method, also inherited non-Ben Day methods of making colour printing plates.

 At first only the big city papers, which owned their own printing presses, could afford the new technology.
 New York was next.
-From 1893, New York papers started to acquire colour rotary web presses, and within a few years the Sunday newspaper comics section was born in that city—another revolution.
-The Ben Day dot soon joined in, becoming an integral part of comic strip production.
+From 1893, New York papers started to acquire colour rotary web presses, and within a few years the Sunday newspaper comics section was born in that city—yet another revolution!
+Right from the start, the Ben Day dot became an integral part of colour comic strip production.

 I think this picture below is a web rotary press, circa 1940:

 For some years, each newspaper’s staff chose which colours of ink — up to four — to use.
 But as colour printing spread, it made sense for every mass-production printing business to be offering pretty much the same four colours as everyone else.